Most of us are taking too much of each various supplement. This could be just as bad as missing these nutrients though. Plus, it’s expensive.

 So instead of just adding random amounts of nutrients to our system, Pulse Dosing allows us to gain a better idea of how much or little our system needs of various nutrients.

 If I am trying a new supplement, I will open the capsule and mix some of it with a glass of water.
 As long as this does not taste horrible, I will sip on it slowly while paying attention to how I feel.
 Although the amounts I am providing my body are very small, they are much larger than my system has been exposed to previously.
 If I notice energy or digestive noises etc, I will continue to sip on this supplement slowly for at least a day.
 Then depending on how busy I am, I might try a capsule the next day.
 I do this to avoid finally finding a nutrient my body has been waiting for and sending my system flying which can be uncomfortable.
+There have been a handful of times I tried a full capsule of something I’ve tried in the past, and it sent me on a rollercoaster of healing reactions.

 To keep a fire burning at the right temperature, we can adjust the amount of wood we add as well as how often we add more.
 By adding small amounts of wood and waiting a bit, we can gain a better idea of how much or how little wood needs to be added as well as how often.